Best practices for upgrading users to contexts

 If your new context kinds don't appear in the Context kind menu in the "Filter by" dialog, your SDKs may not be set up correctly.

-To learn more, read Filtering contexts.
+To learn more, read Filtering the Contexts list.

 You should also be able to look at individual context details pages to view the context's attributes and instances.
 To learn more, read The context details page.

-Understanding context instance versions
+About context instance versions

 The context details page displays attribute information from the evaluation contexts that your SDK has sent to LaunchDarkly for evaluation.
 In some cases, there may be multiple context instance versions available on this page.
 A context instance version is a context instance that's recorded from a unique source application or LaunchDarkly SDK.

-If you are using multiple SDKs in your application, you might have two SDKs that evaluate contexts with the same kind and key, for example, an organization with context kind "organization" and context key "org-key-123abc."
+, for example, an organization with context kind "organization" and context key "org-key-123abc."
 These appear on the context details page as separate context instance versions.
 On the context details page, you can use the "From source" dropdown in the "Attributes" section to view these two context instance versions.

-Suppose one of your two SDKs sends an evaluation context with one additional custom attribute, and the other SDK sends an evaluation context with the same kind and key, and with six additional custom attributes.
+, and with six additional custom attributes.
 You'll need to use the "From source" dropdown to switch between the different context instance versions and view all of the attributes.

 In the analogous situation when working with users, LaunchDarkly merged these attributes, and the users detail page showed a single user with seven custom attributes.